 to each other, to love and care for each other for as long as you live.
 God will

-bless your marriage and becomes part of the covenant that you are making with each other.
+bless your marriage and become part of the covenant that you are making with each other.

 When you marry in church the Minister will want to meet with you and help as you prepare for the promises that you will make to each other and to God.
 These meetings give a chance to discuss the meaning and significance of marriage and to plan the service.
 There will also be a rehearsal for your wedding.